1984 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Broadstruck 1984 dimes typically range from $15–$40 depending on how dramatically the coin expanded.
 Centered examples with complete designs are more desirable than uncentered broadstrikes where design elements approach the edge.

 Die clash errors occur when obverse and reverse dies strike each other without a planchet between them, transferring impressions between die faces.
-Subsequent coins show ghostly images from the opposite die, such as torch elements appearing faintly on Roosevelt’s portrait area.
+Subsequent coins show ghostly images from the opposite die — such as torch elements appearing faintly on Roosevelt’s portrait area, or Roosevelt’s profile ghosting onto the reverse torch field.

-This happens when planchets fail to feed properly or eject incompletely, allowing bare dies to collide.
-The tremendous striking pressure creates incuse impressions on each die that transfer to future strikes until dies are replaced.
+This happens when planchets fail to feed properly or eject incompletely, allowing bare dies to collide with tremendous force.
+The incuse impressions created on each die then transfer to future strikes until the dies are inspected and replaced or repolished.

-Strike through errors occur when foreign material becomes trapped between die and planchet during striking, preventing metal flow into die cavities.
-Such as grease, oil, or debris accumulates in die recesses during extended production runs.
-Without proper cleaning, this material blocks the planchet’s metal from filling design elements completely during the strike.
+Strike-through errors occur when foreign material — grease, oil, or debris — becomes trapped between die and planchet during striking, preventing metal flow into die cavities.
+This material blocks the planchet’s metal from filling design elements completely during the strike.

-Minor filled die errors sell for $3-$10, appealing mainly to budget collectors.
-However, dramatic examples where major design elements appear completely absent or the popular “In Cod We Trust” variety (filled “G”) can reach $15-$30 for their novelty appeal.
+Minor filled die errors sell for $3–$10, appealing mainly to budget collectors.
+However, dramatic examples where major design elements appear completely absent can reach $15–$30 for their novelty appeal.

 Where to Sell Your 1984 Dime?